Article brought to you by Nilead, a website builder platform with fully managed design and build service.

-Today, people use the Internet to find information about products and services instead of sifting through hundreds of pages of phone directories.
-About 80 percent of consumers begin seeking products and services online today, typically starting with Google.
-When your competitors can find you online, your prospects will choose them.
+Nowadays, consumers search the Internet instead of browsing hundreds of pages of telephone directories for information about products and services.
+Over 80 percent of consumers begin their search for products and services online today, typically starting with Google.
+Your prospects will choose your competitors if they can find you online.

 A good digital marketing campaign usually yields a higher ROI because it pinpoints the target market.
 What better way to increase enrollment in a kindergarten than by running digital ads that target only parents who have young children of the intended age?

 With 4,66 billion internet users worldwide, surely you can reach someone in need of your product or service?
 With geo-targeting, you can reach out to potential buyers all across the world from your home office.